manikanta-suru/Web-Penetration-Testing/README.md

 ## Credits

-Credits to [Hacking Articles](https://twitter.com/hackinarticles) for compiling this cheatsheet.
+Credits to [Hacking Articles](https://twitter.com/hackinarticles) for compiling this cheat sheet.